Marine Mammal Commission

 ***Funding Request Limit: $75,000 USD ***

-Availability of funds to support research is dependent on passage of the Commission’s Fiscal Year 2025 budget.
+Availability of funds to support projects is dependent on passage of the Commission’s Fiscal Year 2026 budget.

 Proposal Requirements and Submission Process